KndHvH/367/P/eisenhower.md

 ### Urgent Important

 ### Not Urgent Important
--python oo
+- python oo
--alura courses
+- alura courses
--estagio2023
+- estagio2023

 ### Urgent Not Important

 ### Not Urgent Not Important
--got
+- got
--forza
+- forza
--warband
+- warband